sentinel1909/shuttlings-cch24/README.md

 - 2024-12-25: Day 23, Task 5 completed and verified locally and online.
 Day 2 bonus task completed and verified locally and online.

 - 2024-12-30: Day 5, Bonus task completed and verified locally and online.
-Not my solution though, had to review and analyze someone else's
+Not my solution though, had to review and analyze someone else's.
+Day 9 bonus task completed and verified locally and online.